 The Fiat 500 is already one of the most stylish superminis money can buy, but the Abarth 500 takes this to a new level.
 Featuring a distinctive bodykit, larger wheels and aggressive scorpion badges, the Abarth 500 looks great, and thanks to a turbocharged 1.4-litre engine it has the power to match.
 Steering is very direct and body roll is minimal, making the Abarth 500 fun to drive.
 However, the ride is very firm and Abarth cars are only available through a limited network of dealers.
 An Esseesse kit is available which boosts power further, and adds stiffer suspension and more powerful brakes.

 - Very firm suspension

 - Cramped interior

 - Expensive top-of-the-range models

-The Abarth 500 is a more focused performance version of Fiat's hugely popular city car, and despite its small dimensions, its 1.4-litre turbocharged engine makes it seriously quick.
-It's also one of the best looking, charismatic small cars money can buy, but watch out for the price...
-If you go wild with the optional extras, the car can quickly become expensive - even when compared to rivals like the MINI Cooper S and Citroen DS3.
+The Abarth 500 is a more focused performance version of the hugely popular Fiat 500 city car, and despite its small dimensions, a 1.4-litre turbocharged engine makes it seriously quick.
+It's also one of the best looking and most charismatic small cars money can buy, but watch out for the price – if you go wild with optional extras, the car can quickly become expensive – even when compared to rivals like the MINI Cooper S and Citroen DS3.

 - Distinctive looks, especially with two-tone paint

 - Sharp handling not compromised by loss of roof

 - Wind-in-the-hair thrills